Modifying your Workout During your Pregnancy: Safe and Effective Ways to Get Strong

 Lastly, avoid exercise that involves physical contact/danger of falling, as contact sports are more likely to cause a direct trauma or add a risk of falling, which can place harm to baby and mom.

 Regular exercise during pregnancy resulted in around a 40% reduction in the odds of developing complications.
 WE LOVE THAT!
 So keep moving and being mindful of your changing body as now you know how to modify your exercises and do the right thing for yourself (3).

 Light-intensity to moderate-intensity physical activity does NOT increase the risk for miscarriage, and may perhaps decrease it (1).
 Ladies if you are nervous or have a concern, ASK your doctor and make sure your doctor is aware of your fitness goals, including- continuing to run during pregnancy or training for the cross fit games!

 All in all, exercise can lower the rate of preterm birth, decrease the risk for induction, shorten the first and second stages of labor, decrease the risk of an unplanned c-section, and decrease the risk of tearing during delivery (1).
 I don’t know about YOU, but those reasons are enough for me.
 You got this, mom-to-be, now get out there and MOVE.

-To find out how to specifically modify your workouts while pregnant contact us for a Complimentary pregnancy workout screen to discuss your fitness goals and discuss workouts that may be right for you.
+To find out how to specifically modify your workouts while pregnant contact us to book a discovery call and obtain a pregnancy workout screen to discuss your fitness goals and discuss workouts that may be right for you.

 1: Bo Kari, Artel Raul, et al. Exercise and pregnancy in recreational and elite athletes: 2016/2017 evidence summary from the IOC expert group meeting, Lausanne.
 Part 5.
 Recommendations for Health Professionals and active women.
 Br J Sports Med.
 2018.